CyberPidgi/Blog-Site/README.md

 ## Hi There 👋

-This is a library website made using the MERN stack where you can add, edit, and update books :)
+This is a Blog site where you can post blogs about your day :)